foliedun/foliedun.github.io/_posts/2024-06-26-tpm-bitlocker-stealing-key.markdown

 Today we'll talk about TPM, BitLocker, Windows full disk encryption and how to steal the key to the kingdom.
 Hope you enjoy.
 <br /><br />

-Some time ago, during a meeting, a client came with the following scenario: Imagine if the laptop of one of the company's VIP is lost or stolen, what could be done?\
+Some time ago, during a meeting, a client came with the following scenario: Imagine if the laptop of one of the company's VIPs is lost or stolen, what could be done?\
+Of course things wouldn't be easy and some security features were enforced, including a full disk encryption.\
 Although we have never researched or done anything remotely close to this, we couldn't refuse a challenge (mainly when someone dares you can't), and even if success was not possible the knowledge would be interesting and valuable.

 This study is a hands-on approach to the excellent research [Sniff, there leaks my BitLocker key](https://labs.withsecure.com/publications/sniff-there-leaks-my-bitlocker-key) by Henri Nurmi.
 In his post, Mr. Nurmi does a sublime job explaining how he achieved this, really recommend reading.